pymc-devs/pymc-examples/CONTRIBUTING.md

 notebook you are planning to edit to make sure it is not being updated by someone else.

-**Note on labels**: The labels on an issue will apply to the most immediate 1 position update.
+**Note on labels**: The labels on an issue generally apply to potential code changes.
-One issue can be labeled "good first issue" for updating from "To Do" to "General updates", but that does not mean that updating from "To Do"->"ArviZ" or "General Updates"->"Best Practices" won't be challenging.
-The same could be true the other way around.
-In case of doubt, don't hesitate to ask and read over the notebook to see what changes are expected.
+You should ignore them if you are looking at content/style updates only.

 If there are no comments and nobody is working on this notebook, comment on the ticket to make it evident to others, we will assign